 Wabash Earns Two Plant Safety Awards at Wisconsin Tank Operations

-LAFAYETTE, Ind., April 27, 2023 (GLOBE NEWSWIRE) -- Wabash WNC, the visionary leader of connected solutions for the transportation, logistics and distribution industries, today announced it has earned two 2022 Plant Safety Awards from the Truck Trailer Manufacturers Association (TTMA) for its tank trailer manufacturing operations in Fond du Lac and New Lisbon, Wisconsin.
+/EIN News/ -- LAFAYETTE, Ind., April 27, 2023 (GLOBE NEWSWIRE) -- Wabash (NYSE: WNC), the visionary leader of connected solutions for the transportation, logistics and distribution industries, today announced it has earned two 2022 Plant Safety Awards from the Truck Trailer Manufacturers Association (TTMA) for its tank trailer manufacturing operations in Fond du Lac and New Lisbon, Wisconsin.

 “We are pleased to receive recognition from TTMA once again for our exceptional safety performance, which underscores our unwavering commitment to safety at Wabash,” said Vice President, Manufacturing Brian Bauman.
 “This recognition is a testament to the dedication to operational excellence demonstrated by our employees every day.
 On behalf of the entire Wabash team, I extend my congratulations and gratitude to our entire team for their efforts in upholding our safety values and ensuring a safe workplace for all.”